This post was last Updated on September 18, 2020

 Staff of Sérignan Plage Nature

 The staff at Sérignan Plage Nature is abundant and takes great care of the wellbeing of their customers.
-Funny enough, they aren’t always easy to recognise.
-Something we didn’t really expect at a high end naturist camping like this was that there seems to be no clothing policy for the staff.
+Funny enough, they aren’t always easy to recognize.
+Something we didn’t really expect at a high-end naturist camping like this was that there seems to be no clothing policy for the staff.
 The hot weather in this region definitely has something to do with that.
-It was pretty funny to see how Manu, one of the pool attendants, arrived in the morning fully clothed and the higher the sun went, the more clothes he dropped.
+It was pretty funny to see how Manu, one of the pool attendants, arrived in the morning fully clothed, and the higher the sun went, the more clothes he dropped.